 This service area brings together the critical supports that administration requires in working with Council, as well as providing risk mitigation and legal services.

-Barry Card is the Deputy City Manager, Legal Services.
+Tara Pollitt is the Deputy City Manager, Legal Services.

 The City Solicitor’s Office is an in-house legal team comprised of lawyers and paralegals who provide services directly to the Council and the civic administration.